Microsoft’s game streaming service Project xCloud launches in preview on iOS – TechCrunch

-Last year, Microsoft launched a preview of Project xCloud, its ambitious game streaming service that aims to deliver games to any screen — console, PC, or mobile.
+Last year, Microsoft launched a preview of Project xCloud, its ambitious game streaming service that aims to deliver games to any screen — console, PC or mobile.
 However, the service until now has only been available to mobile users on Android.
 Today, that changes as Microsoft is bringing the Project xCloud preview to iOS devices by way of Apple’s TestFlight program.

-Microsoft had already been testing xCloud on iOS internally, but had yet to open it up to the public.
+Microsoft had been testing xCloud on iOS internally, but had yet to open it up to the public.

 Unfortunately, the iOS test will be limited.
 As is standard with Apple’s TestFlight platform, the new build will be limited to only 10,000 testers.